 Without explicit user consent, all automated decision-making is prohibited by the GDPR if it produces “significant effects” on an individual.
-A decision that has a significant effect, “must have the potential to significantly influence the circumstances, behaviour or choices of the individuals concerned.”
+A decision that has a significant effect, “must have the potential to significantly influence the circumstances, behavior, or choices of the individuals concerned.”

 While the spirit of this piece of regulation seems to be pointed toward thwarting machine learning models that group individuals together in order to discriminate against or exclude them (like in the case of credit approvals, etc…).
 However, it’s a bit of a slippery slope.
 After all, it’d be easy to make the argument that an application using automated decision making to control a person’s oven could potentially burn the person’s house down, therefore having the potential to produce a “significant effect on the subject.”
 Right now, it’s difficult to know how strict regulators will be when it comes to automated decision-making.

-In the coming weeks and months, we will inevitably learn much more about how GDPR will be enforced and the implications for IoT providers.
+In the coming weeks and months, we will inevitably learn much more about how GDPR will be enforced and the implications for IoT developers and providers.
 For now, companies with Internet-connected products can start by vigilantly securing IoT data and obtaining explicit consent to collect data in the first place.

 More long-term changes will also be necessary, including making architecture-level changes to comply with data ownership regulations, and maybe even rethinking the automation used in IoT products.